 Speak with a Florida Personal Injury Attorney Today

 In any slip-and-fall case, it is critical to conduct a thorough investigation of all available facts before heading into court.
 You might assume that the defendant’s negligence will be obvious.
 But in an actual trial, the judge and jury will need to see concrete evidence.
-So if you have been injured in an accident and need legal advice from a qualified Boynton Beach slip and fall accident lawyer, contact the Leifer Law Firm today.
+So if you have been injured in an accident and need legal advice from a qualified Boynton Beach slip and fall accident lawyer, Contact Leifer & Ramirez today.